Segment (branched structure analysis)

 Analysis results

-Tree: Each branched structure (tree) selected is assigned a unique number beginning with 1.
+Tree: Each dendrite selected is assigned a unique number beginning with 1.

-Order: Centrifugal branch order of the segment.
+Order: Branch order of the segment.
 About branch orders

 Length (µm): Total length of the line segments used to trace the segment.